mario-goulart/egg-layer/README.md

   in `$PATH`.
 It doesn't hardcode the full path to the `chicken-install` executable in the Makefile (maybe it should).

-* When generating the Makefile, `egg-layer` skips eggs already installed.
-The state of the repo might be different when the Makefile is actually processed.

 * It only admits a single egg as argument.

 * It completely ignores egg versions.